Youth and Problem Gambling Facts and Guidelines for Prevention

 Give a child a TOY not a ticket

 Lottery tickets are not suitable gifts for children under 18.
-Source: Oregon Problem Gambling Resource As you shop for gifts for children for birthdays, holidays, and other occasions; experts advise against giving lottery tickets to children.
-Due to an abundance of gambling-like games, children today may be introduced to gambling at a young age.
-Research…
+Source: Oregon Problem Gambling Resource As you shop for gifts for children for birthdays, holidays, and other occasions; experts advise against giving lottery or scratch-off tickets to children.
+Due to an abundance of gambling-like games, children today may be introduced to gambling at a young…